 The main limitation with regards to the independent variables is that some information may not be available.
 It may be that some states lack information about certain aspects of their test security policies.
-With over 700 policy documents collected from all 50 states, this does not appear to be a big problem.
+With 493 policy documents collected from all 50 states, this did not become a problem.
 Another limitation is the lack of an interval scale on the data collection form.
-To create a common scale, section and subsection composite scores were standardized when aggregating the data.
+Since each aspect of the security policies are rated on a 0-1-2 scale, the resulting composite scale cannot safely be assumed to have interval scale properties.
 A third limitation is the subjective nature of some of the ratings assigned to state policies.
 While many of the 60-plus features can be objectively scored, features such as the clarity of a policy or the quality of materials to train test proctors were subjectively rated.
-To address this, the rubric used to rate states in these subjective features was more clearly specified once the data have been collected.
+To address this, the rubric used to rate states in these subjective features was more clearly specified once the data had been collected.